Purposes of assessment at Fountainhead School

 - Checking of formative assessments will be based on MYP assessment criteria which will be modified as per the need of the unit.

-- The subject teachers should post information on the blog; at least one week in advance regarding the upcoming summative assessment.
+- The subject teachers should post information on the blog; at least one week in advance regarding the upcoming end of unit summative assessment for all non-process based assessments.
 Teachers need to ensure that they fill up Assessment form available on FSApps .

 - The teachers should schedule summative assessments as per their teaching plan.